-Many parts of southwestern Peru are at an elevation above 8,000 feet.
+Most of the time in Peru volunteers will be at an elevation above 9,000 feet.
 Travelers to these high elevations are at risk for altitude sickness.
 For this project, you will need to sign a consent form as part of the registration process.
 Visitors should discuss the trip with their personal physician prior to departing.
-Maranatha has a doctor on call at these high elevations, and an altitude sickness medication will be
+Maranatha has a doctor on call at these high elevations, and an altitude sickness medication will be available.
+Some ways to minimize symptoms are to eat lightly, move slowly, and not over-exert yourself.